-To illustrate just how useful a PM can be here are some tasks they perform.
+The project manager job description illustrates just how useful they can be.
+Here are just some of the tasks they perform.

 Related to the previous point, a clear understanding of the requirements means that the product should be valuable to the business of the customer.
 Often the tasks are unclear and vague, which leads to stagnation of development.
 Keeping the strategic goals of the client in mind and passing them on to the developers, makes the process focused and the project relevant.

 Making an accurate estimate can be the sole deciding factor for the success or failure of the work.
 To read more about the estimation process you can read our article on the topic.
 Project management provides the team with a plan that is efficient and manageable at the same time.
 It is a difficult task, but anticipating and planning for all the possible delays while balancing the resources and budget is very important.